p4wlppmipb/OPTIMAL-IPB/README.md

 <img src='imgs/Readme01.png'>

 Afterward you can input your raster layer then select model previously downloaded.
-You can change the default value of mean Average Precision (mAP) during the detection process and select your output layer to save, then click `run`:
+You can change the default value of mean Average Precision (mAP) during the detection process.
+Select output type from three types of output that can be generated namely point, bounding-box and canopy circle.
+Then select your output layer to save, then click `run`:

 <img src='imgs/Readme02.png'>